 For a visual representation of this hands-on action take a look at this video – the latter half demonstrates how I shape my pizza once I’ve completed the initial rolling out.

-Wood fired pizza ovens get far hotter – more like 400C (750F), so it makes sense to aim for as hot as possible in our homeovens to achieve a good rise and crisp base on our homemade pizzas.
+- Oven temperature is key to success in pizza making, so dial up that temperature as far as your oven will allow.
+In my case, that is 275C (525F).
+Wood-fired pizza ovens get far hotter – more like 400C (750F), so it makes sense to aim for as hot as possible in our home ovens to achieve a good rise and crisp base on our homemade beer pizza crusts.

 Make this Recipe for 1, 2, 4 or More

-This small batch pizza dough is so easy to scale up or down.
-I’ve presented a 2 serving recipe here because pizza is always best when served with company (and beer/ wine), but keep the following measures per person in mind and just multiply by the number of diners:
+It’s easy to scale up or down this beer pizza dough recipe.
+I’ve presented quantities for 2 servings but keep the following measures per person in mind and just multiply by the number of diners:

 Remember to use an appropriately sized bowl for larger numbers – perhaps even dividing between several large bowls if making for more than 4 people.